czyys/dustforceguide/README.md

 * Stopping to clear that dust with an attack, and then setting up a boost with a high jump, like in the replay here - https://dustkid.com/replay/-8403082 (click "Watch Replay" or just find it in-game if you don't use dustmod)

 I recommend giving the first option at least a fair try even if you think the other one might be easier.

+This section is much easier if you can do maplers and dashjumps (both covered in the "More advanced stuff" part of the guide).

 If you can't tell mid-run whether you've gotten all the dust so far, you could try watching some SS replay and making note of what your combo count should be at certain spots where you're free enough to look at the meter at the bottom left.